 If you read our post about actually free things to do in Cozumel, you already know about some of the music venues that are already open for business, and great places to safely check out some traditional and rock ‘n’ roll bands who perform in town.

 Take a listen, and enjoy.
-And look forward to more as we all continue to get through this together.
+And look forward to more as we all continue to put the pandemic behind us.